 The map was originally prepared by Major Samuel Holland, Surveyor General for the Northern District of North America and issued as early as 1768.
 As a result of The French and Indian War (1755-1763), Great Britain had significantly expanded its interests in America, for which there were few adequate maps.
 Two new offices of surveyor general for the American colonies were established in 1763-64.
 The colonies were divided at the Potomac River into a northern and southern district and the respective surveyors appointed were Samuel Holland and Gerard De Brahm.
 Holland conceived of a general survey of North America east of the Mississippi to be based upon geodetic principles, on a scale of one inch to one mile.
 Work was interrupted in 1775 by the outbreak of the American Revolution.

-There are five states of the map.
+There are six known states of the map, including five published in London.
 State three adds the inset plans.
 State four had numerous alterations, particularly in upstate New York, where numerous new land grants were added.
 These changes were based on original materials provided by Thomas Pownall, who had previously served as governor of both New York and Massachusetts, and was extremely interested in colonial topography.

 Sayer & Bennett refers to the partnership of Robert Sayer (ca. 1724-1794) and John Bennett (fl.
 1760-d.1787), which lasted between 1774 and 1783.
 Bennett had been Sayer’s apprentice.
 The pair specialized in American atlases, based on the work of Thomas Jefferys, who plates had been acquired by Sayer when Jefferys went bankrupt in 1766.
 They also began publishing navigational charts in the 1780s and quickly became the largest supplier of British charts in the trade.
 However, in 1783 Bennett lost control of his mental faculties and the partnership dissolved as a result.
 Sayer’s business was later passed to his employees, Robert Laurie and James Whittle.